garehburns/WordOccurences/README.txt

-Downloaded what we went over in class (wordshop.py)
+Downloaded wordshop.py from what we covered back when I was learning Python.

 Imported re